-Transient student status covers those who have obtained their undergraduate or graduate degrees from AUS and have returned to take extra course(s) at AUS, those who hold degrees from universities other than AUS and who want to take course(s) at AUS but not toward a degree, and AUS faculty/staff and spouses of faculty/staff who want to take course(s) for reasons other than seeking a degree.
+Transient student status covers:

+- those who have obtained their undergraduate or graduate degrees from AUS and have returned to take extra course(s) at AUS - those who hold degrees from universities other than AUS and who want to take course(s) at AUS but not toward a degree - AUS faculty/staff and spouses of faculty/ staff who want to take course(s) for reasons other than seeking a degree.

 Applicants seeking transient student status at AUS must submit the Transient Student Application form to the Office of the Registrar.
-The form is available either from the Office of the Registrar or at www.aus.edu/ registration/all_forms.php.
+The form is available at www.aus.edu/ixo/visiting student.php.